 The rate of income tax for individuals is 20%.
 The tax year is the same as the calendar year, 1st January to 31st December.
-Tax returns must be submitted by the following 30 November.
+Generally, tax returns must be submitted by the following 30 November, however, the deadline for submitting the calendar year 2020 return is 28 February 2022.
 Guernsey does not levy capital taxes.